 - Supreme: Exclusionary coverage for the maximum protection from any breakdowns (most similar to the original factory warranty)

-- EnduranceAdvantage™: Covers mechanical breakdowns as well as maintenance, which is uncommon for an extended car warranty
+- EnduranceAdvantage™: Covers mechanical breakdowns as well as maintenance, which is uncommon for an extended auto warranty

-Each plan also comes with an Endurance Elite Membership, which includes the benefits of 24/7 roadside assistance, key fob replacement, up to $5,000 in repair loans and more.
+Each plan also comes with a year’s worth of Endurance Elite Benefits, which include 24/7 roadside assistance, key fob replacement, up to $1,000 toward a replacement vehicle, and more.
+For more on Endurance, check out our Endurance Warranty Review.

-With more than 20 years of doing business under its belt, CARCHEX is one of the leading third-party car warranty providers.
-It boasts a perfect 10 score on ThoroughlyReviewed and gets an A+ from Better Business Bureau (BBB).
+In business more than 20 years, CARCHEX is one of the leading third-party car warranty providers.
+The company boasts a perfect 10 score on ThoroughlyReviewed and gets an A+ from Better Business Bureau (BBB).

 CARCHEX offers five levels of coverage: